analogdevicesinc/msdk/Examples/MAX32690/SCPA_OTP_Dump/README.md

 PROJ_CFLAGS+=-DMAX32690_A1

 1. Build the example with scpa configuration ("make scpa")      <br />
-2. The SCP package will be generated under scp_packets folder   <br />
+2. The SCP package will be generated under build/scp_packets folder   <br />
 3. Send SCP Packages to device with scp_sender or SBT GUI tool  <br />
    Please check: https://pdfserv.maximintegrated.com/en/an/ug7637-secure-boot-tools.pdf  <br />